 Professor Frank Bloomfield is the Director of the Liggins Institute.
-He is a Professor in Neonatology, a Consultant Neonatologist at Auckland City Hospital, and the current President of the Perinatal Society of Australia and New Zealand.
+He is a Professor in Neonatology, a Consultant Neonatologist at Auckland City Hospital, and past President of the Perinatal Society of Australia and New Zealand.

 Frank took a BSc (first class honours) in Experimental Immunology and Oncology at the University of Manchester and then MBChB, also at Manchester.
 He trained in paediatrics in the north-west of England, obtaining MRCP before moving to New Zealand where he specialised in neonatal paediatrics, obtaining FRACP.
 He took a PhD in paediatrics at The University of Auckland and spent two years in Toronto as a post-doctoral fellow at the University of Toronto and a neonatal transport fellow at the Hospital for Sick Children.
 He was appointed as a Senior Lecturer in Neonatology at The University of Auckland and a specialist neonatologist at Auckland City Hospital in 2002.
 In 2013 he was promoted to Professor and in 2015 was appointed Director of the Liggins Institute at the University of Auckland.

 Affiliations and collaborations:

 Research collaborations within NZ and also with Monash University, Melbourne, partners in Europe and in the USA.
 Member of the international NEOMUNE consortium to improve neonatal nutrition.